 The first request, which this document is fulfilling, is about a deliverable assessing the methodologies that the different participants to this subgroup employ for adjustment of neutron cross section data using the observed discrepancies between calculated and measured values of integral experiments.
 To this purpose it has been asked to the participants to provide a documentation of the used adjustment methodologies.
 The following organizations have provided the requested documentation: ANL, CEA, INL, IPPE, JAEA, JSI, NRG, ORNL.
 These documents are reported, for the different organizations, in Appendices A.

-The rest of this document include a first section on the identification of merit and drawbacks of the existing adjustment methodologies, a section comparison of mathematical formulation and specific features, a section on criteria used for assessing the different methodologies, and finally some conclusions drawn from the assessment.
+The rest of this document includes a first section on the identification of merit and drawbacks of the existing adjustment methodologies, a section on comparison of mathematical formulation and specific features, a section on criteria used for assessing the different methodologies, and finally some conclusions drawn from the assessment.

 II.
 Identification of Merit and Drawbacks of Existing Methodologies

 Since the early 60’s, physicists, involved in the design of fast reactors, proposed to use integral experiments to improve multigroup cross sections by using integral experiments.
 This approach was justified by the limited knowledge at the time of the very large number of nuclear data needed in a wide energy range both for design and for experiment analysis.
-Early proposals were presented and discussed at the UN Conference on Peaceful Uses of Nuclear Energy in Geneva in 1964 (References to be added).
+Early proposals were presented and discussed at the UN Conference on Peaceful Uses of Nuclear Energy in Geneva in 1964(Ref.1) G. Cecchini, U. Farinelli, A. Gandini and M. Salvatores: "Analysis of integral data for few-group parameter evaluation of fast reactors," Proc.
+3rd Int.
+Conf.
+Peaceful Uses Atomic Energy, Geneva, P/627, p.388 (1964), (Ref.2) M. Humi, J. J. Wagschal and Y Yeivin: ”Multi-group constants from integral data,” ibid., P/668, p.398 (1964)).

 II.1 General description